yhoutzager/java_gym_4/README.rst

 - You know beforehand how the maze will change.
 - You can run as far as you want before between changes.

+The solution with the fastest runtime wins (which is not necessarily the one with the shortest path).

 How to join
 -------------------------------